Python Binary File Guide: Practical Read, Parse, Write

 Disadvantages

-• Consumes a lot of memory if the file is large (hundreds of MB or more)
+• Consumes a lot of memory for large files (hundreds of MB or more)

 Example